The German Shepherd (aka Alsatian and Alsatian Wolf Dog)

 Today, German Shepherds remain one of the most popular breeds in the world.
 Their temperaments make them ideal as family dogs: They are loyal, steady and intelligent.
 They are perfectly suited for protection work and are often found serving in police departments as well as the military.
 They are excellent dogs for search and rescue work and are also used as guide dogs for the blind.
 It is easy to see why this is so: The German Shepherd Dog’s original calling was as a herding dog, where it was called upon to be a guardian.

-German Shepherds were bred so that the finest qualities of their loyalty, their courage and their protective nature would be passed down from generation to generation, regardless of the name by which they are called German shepherd or Alsatian wolf dog.
+German Shepherds were bred so that the finest qualities of their loyalty, their courage and their protective nature would be passed down from generation to generation, regardless of the name by which they are called Alsatian or German shepherd.